jldugger/blog/content/Linux/npr-puzzle-grep.md

-Title: Solving the Sunday Puzzle with coreutils
+Title: Solving the Sunday Puzzle with coreutils & grep
 Date: 2011-08-14

 Not too long ago, a puzzler admitted to solving the NPR Sunday Puzzle with a